-\ MA141 Calculus I (4)-Introduces the theory of limits, continuity, differentiation and integration.
+- MA134 Survey of Calculus (4)-Introduces limits, continuity, and derivatives and integrals of algebraic and transcendental functions.
+Emphasizes problem solving and applications rather than theory.
+Core nonlab option. - MA141 Calculus I (4)-Introduces the theory of limits, continuity, differentiation and integration.
 Methods for differentiating algebraic and transcendental functions, some applications of derivatives.
-Core non-lab option.
+Core nonlab option.
 Prerequisite: strong precalculus background.

-MA142 Calculus II (4)-Methods and applications of integration.
+MA142 Calculus II (4) - Methods and applications of integration.
 Topics in infinite sequences and series.
 Prerequisite: MA141 or approval of the instructor.

-\ MA201 Mathematical Inquiry I: Applications of Mathematics (2)-Explores the nature of mathematical thought and its relevance to today's world.
+- MA201 Mathematical Inquiry I: Applications of Mathematics (2)-Explores the nature of mathematical thought and its relevance to today's world.
 Topics may include graph theory, probability and statistics, and topology.
 For students with high school algebra.
-Core non-lab option.

-\ MA202 Mathematical Inquiry II: Great Ideas of Mathematics (2)-Explores the nature of mathematical thought and some of its major accomplishments.
+Core nonlab option. - MA202 Mathematical Inquiry II: Great Ideas of Mathematics (2)-Explores the nature of mathematical thought and some of its major accomplishments.
 Topics may include number theory and encryption, infinite sets, fractal geometry and chaos.
 For students with high school algebra.
-Core non-lab option.
+Core nonlab option. - Fulfills Core Curriculum requirement.

-MA213/PH213 Mathematical Methods in Physics I (2)-See PH213 course description.
+MA214/PH214 Mathematical Methods in Physics I (2)-See PH214 course description.

 MA220 Biostatistics (4)-Statistical data analysis with applications in biology, medicine and health/fitness.
 Descriptive statistics, probability, tests of means and proportion, regression, analysis of variance and nonparametric statistics.
 Discussion of experimental design and data collection.
-(Alternate years.
-Offered 2004-2005.)

-MA223 Calculus III (2)-Introduction to functions of several variables, partial derivatives, vectors, and applications of partial derivatives, including optimization of functions of several variables.
-Prerequisite: prior or concurrent registration in MA132 or MA142, or approval of the instructor.
+MA223 Calculus III (2)-Introduction to functions of several variables, partial derivatives, vectors, applications of partial derivatives, including optimization of functions of several variables, and multiple integrals.
+Prerequisite: prior or concurrent registration in MA142, or approval of the instructor.